base-org/paymaster/README.md

 }
 '
 ```
+3. If the request is successful and the response contains a hex-encoded byte array, use that as the `paymasterAndData` field in the userOp for gas estimation in step 4.
+Note that this is a dummy signature that won't be accepted by the paymaster, except for gas estimation.
+If an error is returned or the result is empty, the paymaster is not available for the given operation or chain.
+You can stop here and choose to proceed with another paymaster or self-funding the user operation.
-3. Call estimate gas on your bundler of choice.
+4. Call estimate gas on your bundler of choice.
-4. Add some headroom to make room for the paymaster verification gas.
+5. Add some headroom to make room for additional paymaster verification gas.
 In our testing we've found the following values work, but it would depend on your bundler:
    1. `op.PreVerificationGas = estimate.PreVerificationGas + 2000`
    2. `op.VerificationGasLimit = estimate.VerificationGasLimit + 4000`
-5. Call `eth_paymasterAndDataForUserOperation` JSON-RPC method on https://paymaster.base.org.
+6. Call `eth_paymasterAndDataForUserOperation` JSON-RPC method on https://paymaster.base.org.
 Parameters:
    1. `Object` - the unsigned user operation
    2. `string` - the address of the entrypoint contract
    3. `string` - the chain ID, in hexadecimal